How to Avoid and Settle Condo Parking Disputes

 Condo Parking Issues That Should Be Addressed in Parking Regulations

-Some of the common issues that condo parking rules and regulations should address include:
+Some of the common issues that condo parking space rules and regulations should address include:

 • Is a parking spot assigned to a certain unit, or is parking first-come, first-serve?